Treating Celiac Disease Right

 - IgA tissue transglutaminase (tTG) antibody

-- Deamidated gliadin peptide (DGP) antibody
+- Deamidated gliadin peptide (DGP) antibodies (IgA and IgG)

 If the tests results are positive, or if the clinical picture suggests celiac disease, an upper endoscopy is performed to get a biopsy from the first part of the small intestine (duodenum).

 While a blood test can help detect celiac disease, an endoscopic biopsy is the only way to confirm a definite diagnosis.
 Up to 10 percent people with celiac disease eating gluten have a "false" normal level of tTG IgA.
 So if you have pronounced symptoms yet your antibody test results indicate that you do not have celiac disease, an endoscopy and biopsy may be still be performed.